-- Giving lots of treats and praises is also another way to encourage your child to display better behaviour and less unpleasant episodes every time there is a need for separation from you.
+- Giving lots of treats and praise is also another way to encourage your child with separation anxiety to display better behaviour and fewer unpleasant episodes every time there is a need for separation from you.
 Rewarding him with something he enjoys would certainly entice him to adjust better.
 How about some quality time over ice cream after class?

 - Talking to the kindergarten principal would also be another recommended action.
 Being experienced with separation anxiety, he or she would be able to give you valuable advice and also be extra gentle and encouraging toward your child.

-- One of the major reasons children tend to have separation anxiety issues is because at some point, parents would have threatened abandonment in some form.
-This may seem harmless to you as an adult, but it does have far reaching negative impact on a young mind.
+- One of the major reasons children tend to have separation anxiety issues is because, at some point, parents would have threatened abandonment in some form.
+This may seem harmless to you as an adult, but it does have a far-reaching negative impact on a young mind.
 Always assure your child that you will be there when she has finished his kindergarten session for the day.